Motivation-and-Behaviour/SquareEyes/docs/coding_manual/coding_protocols/codebook.md

 :   One person who appears to be over 18 years of age is visible in the image.

 `Single Child Only`
-:   ne person who appears to be under 18 years of age.
+:   One person who appears to be under 18 years of age.

 `Adults Only`
 :   People who appear to be over 18 years of age are visible in the image only (must be multiple people)

 `Children Only`
-:   One or more people who appear to be under 18 years of age.
+:   People who appear to be under 18 years of age (must be multiple children).

 `Mixed Ages`
 :   Multiple people in the image who are children and adults.